 The market offers plenty of packs of disposable wipes specifically to properly clean and disinfect smartphone surfaces.
 But you can save some money just by moistening a soft cloth with a prepared mix of 40 percent isopropyl alcohol and 60 percent water.
 Isopropyl alcohol not only disinfects but has also a very quick evaporation time, making it ideal to be used in electrical devices.

-Make sure you don’t let the liquid from the cleaning cloth leak into USB connectors, microphones or speaker holes.
+Make sure you don’t let the liquid from the cleaning cloth leak into USB connectors, microphones, or speaker holes.

 How to clean phone screen without causing damage

-Smartphone touchscreens are complex and sensitive pieces of technology and using abrasive or harsh products will likely damage the screen oleophobic coating as explained above.
+Smartphone touchscreens are complex and sensitive pieces of technology and using abrasive or harsh products will likely damage the screen’s oleophobic coating as explained above.
 It may even cause micro-abrasions in the glass that will dull its glossy surface.

-The best way to clean phone screen is to use neutral products.
-Soap and water is a good go and everybody has it in their homes.
+The best way to clean a phone screen is to use neutral products.
+Soap and water are a good go and everybody has it in their homes.
 Moisten a lint-free microfibre cloth or a paper towel with hand soap and gently wipe it over the screen.
 Then, without letting it dry completely, wipe it off with a microfibre cloth moistened with clean water and repeat it a couple of times until you get rid of the soapy residue.

 How to clean phone speaker